Best Ways to Regain Custody After Drug Abuse: Understanding Your Rights in Addiction Recovery and Child Custody Cases

 Convictions for alcohol-related offenses, arrests for driving under the influence, tickets for public intoxication, and video or audio evidence reflecting a history of disruptive life events because of alcoholic behavior are valuable sources of proof.

-Evidence of employment infractions (such as being fired for showing up to work inebriated) will also dissuade a Judge from awarding custody to the substance-abusing party.
+Evidence of employment infractions (such as being fired for showing up to work inebriated) may prompt involvement from Child Protective Services and will also dissuade a Judge from awarding custody to the substance-abusing party.
 Of course, an accused parent can overcome this if they can defend themselves with reliable evidence of their sobriety.

 Balancing a Parent’s Rights